brunodpoliveira/galathea_mvp/README.md

 READ AND FOLLOW DATABASE_INSTALL.MD INSTRUCTIONS BEFORE DEPLOYMENT

-REMEMBER TO PUT YOUR E-MAIL CREDENTIALS ON SEND_MAIL.PY

 INSTALL PGADMIN4 AND POSTGRESQL ON YOUR SERVER/MACHINE (https://www.postgresql.org/download/) (https://www.pgadmin.org/download/pgadmin-4-apt/)

 Type python app.py on terminal to start it locally